 Tina Cannon Leahy, J.D., is Staff Counsel with the State Water Resources Control Board Office of the Chief Counsel specializing in San Francisco Bay/Sacramento-San Joaquin Delta issues and Sustainable Groundwater Management Act (SGMA) implementation.
 Before coming to the State Water Board, she was the Principal Consultant for the California Assembly Water, Parks and Wildlife Committee serving, from 2010 to 2015, as the Assembly's water law and policy expert, including helping to draft SGMA.

 Bill Brewster is a Senior Engineering Geologist with the Department of Water Resources in the Division of Regional Assistance, North Central Region Office.
-Bill has been with DWR for over 20 years.
-He is currently working in support of DWR's Sustainable Groundwater Management program.
+Bill is a UC Davis graduate with a B.S. degree in geology.
+Prior to working at DWR, Bill worked with a local well drilling firm for 10 years.
+Bill has been with DWR for over 20 years working on a variety of groundwater monitoring and management programs including; Bulletin 118, the California Water Plan, Integrated Regional Water Management, CASGEM, and on the implementation of SGMA.

 Aaron Button in is a Professional Geologist with the State Water Resources Control Board, where he manages the State’s Groundwater Ambient Monitoring and Assessment (GAMA) Groundwater Information System Platform.
 Prior to his service with the State, Aaron conducted oversight and management of subsurface investigations associated with groundwater contaminated sites for a private consulting firm.